fermyon/developer/content/spin/v3/migration-v2-v3.md

 * If an outbound HTTP request is denied, the `HTTP-request-denied` error previously occurred immediately on the initial `wasi:http/outgoing-handler#handle` call.
 It now occurs when calling `get` on the `future-incoming-response` returned from the `handle` call.

+If you're affected by these or other changes and you're looking for help, please reach out on the [Fermyon Discord](https://discord.gg/AAFNfS7NGf) for support.